 The signature is the last part of the cover letter.
 Your cover letter must end with a complimentary close followed by a signature.
 The signature must first be handwritten then followed by your typed name.

 Before you send in your cover letter, you must ensure that it is formatted.
-Ensure you format your letter like a professional business letter.
+Ensure you format your message like a professional business letter.
 For example, the font used should match the font used in writing your resume and should be simple and easy to read.
 There must be a space between the header, salutations, between the paragraphs, the closing, and the signature.
 After following all of the above steps ensure that you edit and proofread your cover letter.
-Always double check to ensure that everything is correct and there are no spelling mistakes. ‘
+Always double check to ensure that everything is correct and there are no spelling mistakes.

-How to write a good Resume.
+How to Write a Good Resume

 Now that we now know how to write a perfect cover letter it is also fit that we talk about how to write a good resume.
 While we have learned that cover letters act as attention grabbers which make you stand out from the rest.
 Resumes, on the other hand, do not have the same effect as cover letters as they tend to be too formal.
 An excellent and job winning resume must have one goal in mind.
 The goal should be to convince the hiring panel that you have skills an experience that will make you succeed in this job.
 To ensure that you write a good resume there are some things that you must do when writing and they include.

 Recruiters will be looking for some exact crucial word in your resume that matches the job description you are applying.
-For you to write a good resume, you must ensure you tweak resume for every job you are applying.
+For you to write a good resume, you must ensure you tweak resume for every job you are using.

-Ensure you write a more about what is relevant.
+Ensure you write a more about what is relevant

 For example, if you have worked in multiple industries and you are now set to join another one let’s say a portfolios managers position.
 Then most parts of your resume should be about the skills that are relevant to the manager’s job.